LanHikari22/checkpipe/README.md

 [Err('The number 3 is specifically not welcome!'), Err('Evens like 4 are not allowd!'), Ok(50), Err('Evens like 6 are not allowd!')]
 ```

+Sometimes the check itself reveals to us a property of the object that we want to error on.
+Instead of the error function taking the same object as the predicate,
+it gets a transformed object:

 ### Unpacking tuples

 checkpipe comes with support for unpacking tuples of limited size while specifying